ucegbe/agentKit-and-strands-agents/strands-cdp-server-chatbot/README.md

 python chatbot.py
 ```

+For a step by step implementation, you can run execute the `strands-agentkit.ipynb` notebook.

 You'll be prompted to choose between two modes:

 1. **Chat Mode** - Interactive conversation with the agent